sirthias/swave/README.rst

 Up until this goal is reached here are the most important entry points to the *swave* API:

-- Streams are created via the methods on the ``swave.core.Stream`` companion object.
+- Streams are created via the methods on the ``swave.core.Spout`` companion object.

 - Most stream operations are defined by the ``swave.core.StreamOps`` trait.